Back to the blog

 1.e4 e5 2.f4 exf4

-White sacrifices the f-pawn for rapid development and immediate pressure on the f-file and f7 square.
-The attack often includes sharp lines with early castling and bishop/queen coordination.
+White gives up the f-pawn in exchange for quick development, and immediate pressure on the f-file and f7.
+The assault is generally characterized by sharp-lines featuring early castling and bishop/queen activity.

 Fried Liver Attack